ni/gitclient-configuration-teststand/README.md

 # FileLauncher and ConfigurationModifier
 This repository contains two .NET 8 applications: `FileLauncher` and `ConfigurationModifier`.
-These tools are designed to assist with file comparison and merging of NI TestStand sequence files and any other files.
+These tools are designed to assist with file comparison, merging, and configuration management.

 ## ConfigurationModifier
-ConfigurationModifier is a .NET 8 application designed to modify configuration files for supported Git clients.
+ConfigurationModifier is a .NET 8 application designed to modify configuration files for various clients.
 It supports creating default configuration files and configuring Git external tools.

 ### Features
 - Create default configuration files.
-- Configure Git external tools for supported clients.
+- Configure Git external tools for various clients.
 - Logs configuration activities to a log file.

 ### Requirements